Steps to Volunteering

 5. Make a date for an interview

 Once your application has been received and processed, the VRS team will send you an email confirming your registration.
-Please call the VRS team to make a date and time to interview you.
+Call the VRS team to make a date and time to interview you.
 Your interview can be done over the phone with the VRS interviewers or face-to-face at our office in The Rocks, Sydney.

 6. Get matched to a volunteer role

-During your volunteer interview we will try to match you to the volunteer role you expressed interest in.
+During your interview we will try to match you to the volunteer role you expressed interest in.
 If this isn’t possible, we will try to match you to another role that suits you.

 7. Contact the not-for-profit organisation